Skip to content

 In this code, ‘<i’ means little‑endian (<) signed 4‑byte integer (i) and ‘>d’ for big-endian double.
 Use this approach for structured data.

-If you try to read fewer than 4 bytes, it will throw an error.
+If you attempt to read fewer than 4 bytes, an error will be thrown.
 If possible, always wrap your code with a try/except block to catch potential errors without crashing the program.

 Memory‑Mapped Files (mmap)